Edit the firmware

 git clone --recursive https://github.com/fablabbcn/smartcitizen-kit-21

-The bootloader repository is a submodule of the main firmware so you must do a
+The bootloader and tools repositories are submodules of the main firmware so you must do a

-I you download manually (with the clone or download button on github) you will not get the bootloader code, but you can get it from here.
+I you download the code manually (with the clone or download button on github) you will not get the bootloader and tools submodules code.
+To be able to compile the firmware you need to download the tools submodule and place it in the proper folder.

 If your kit doesn't have the bootloader already flashed (all the kits that we ship come with it) you will need an ATMEL-ICE programmer.
-This process can also be done with a Raspberry Pi computer and the proper connector and cables, we are preparing the documentation for this process.
+This process can also be done with a Raspberry Pi computer and the proper connector and cables, in this guide you will find informtaion on how to do this.

 Connect the Atmel-ICE programmer to the 10 pin SWD connector and to your computer.
 Power the SCK via USB, you can use any USB charger or even your computer.